 If your hotel has been in operation for less than one year, a slightly different calculation is used.
-Call our Taxpayer Information Section for assistance.
+Call the CDTFA's Customer Service Center for assistance.

 Concierge floors, club levels, and similar programs, are treated like independent hotels (separate from the hotels and lodging facilities in which they operate).
 The average daily rate and average retail value discussed below should be calculated based on the guest room accommodations to which the program privileges apply.